fstromback/mymake/README.md

 A section starts with zero or more comma separated names enclosed in square brackets (`[]`).
 The names indicate which options need to be specified on the command line for the section to be evaluated.
 For example: `[windows,lib]` indicates that the options `windows` and `lib` needs to be active for that section to be evaluated.
+You can also negate the options required by prepending a `!`, eg. `[lib,!windows]`.
 A special case: `[]` is always evaluated.
 If nothing is specified before an assignment, it is assumed to be contained inside an empty section (ie. `[]`).

 Each section contains zero or more assignments.
 An assignment has the form `name=value` or `name+=value`.
 The first form, means that the variable on the left hand side is replaced with